 Interested volunteers must be prepared to do physically demanding work for long hours.
 Please note that basic knowledge of animal care is highly appreciated.

 Actions related to the Rescue Network include response to live strandings throughout Greece, collection and transport of injured turtles.
 (If you possess a driving license please do not neglect to bring it along.
 Only valid EU driving license is accepted.
 Sea Turtle Rehabilitation tasks include preparation and administration of food, operation of the sea water supply systems, carrying and cleaning the animals, as well as cleaning the facilities and equipment.
 Public Awareness activities include the running of exhibition area and providing information to visitors.
 Finally other duties, that consume large proportion of voluntary time, include basic maintenance activities as well as cleaning of surroundings and living quarters.

 Basic accommodation and cooking facilities are provided at the Centre in one of the train wagons along with a container exclusively used for these purposes.

-is 30€ and they become supporters of ARCHELON for a year.
+The fee is 30€ and the part time volunteer becomes a supporter of ARCHELON for a year.

 Families can actively participate by helping our team of volunteers at the area of Peloponnese (Lakonikos bay, Koroni) and Crete (Rethymno, Chania) during June to September.
 They participate in selected activities depending on the age of the children.
 However, both parents and children become part of the voluntary team.